LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

 data stream from a distributed acquisition system that is suitable for live display.
 Other algorithms can’t easily be split, or splitting would incur significant performance penalties.
-That includes algorithms that calculate Fourier transforms of whole frames, because it interleaves the data of a whole frame with itself.
+That includes algorithms that calculate Fourier transforms of whole frames, since it interleaves the data of a whole frame with itself.

 A practical system to process such detector therefore requires means to express